John R. Klauder

-A former head of the Theoretical Physics and Solid State Spectroscopy Departments of Bell Telephone Laboratories, he has been a visiting professor at Rutgers University, Syracuse University, and the University of Bern.
-In 1988 John Klauder was appointed Professor of Physics and Mathematics at the University of Florida.
-He was awarded the title of Distinguished Professor in 2006, and became Emeritus in 2010.
+A former head of the Theoretical Physics and Solid State Spectroscopy of Bell Telephone Laboratories, he has been a visiting professor at Rutgers University, Syracuse University, and the University of Bern.
+In 1988, John Klauder was appointed professor of physics and mathematics at the University of Florida.
+He was awarded the title of distinguished professor in 2006 and became emeritus in 2010.

 He was inducted as a Foreign Member of the Royal Norwegian Society of Sciences and Letters, and received the Onsager Medal in 2006 at NTNU (Norway).

-He has also served on the Physics Advisory Panel of the National Science Foundation and been Editor of the Journal of Mathematical Physics, President of the International Association of Mathematical Physics, Associate Secretary-General of the International Union of Pure and Applied Physics.
+He has also served on the Physics Advisory Panel of the National Science Foundation and been Editor of the Journal of Mathematical Physics, president of the International Association of Mathematical Physics, associate secretary-general of the International Union of Pure and Applied Physics.